tronprotocol/tron-eventquery/README.md

 ## Run
 - troneventquery/deploy.sh is used to deploy troneventquery
 - troneventquery/insertIndex.sh is used to setup mongodb index to speedup query.
+(make sure run insertIndex before create collecions)

 ## What is the main HTTP service?
 baseUrl: https://api.tronex.io